dib-lab/dibsi/ATTENDEES.md

 ## Local attendees and workshop hours

-Workshops will start mid-morning (9am) and potentially run late (with events after dinner).
+The workshops will start mid-morning (9am) and potentially run late (with events after dinner).
 A core part of these workshops has traditionally been networking and informal interactions.

-We strongly recommend that people stay no more than 30 minutes travel time away from UC Davis - this means Davis, Sacramento, Woodland, and other local towns.
-Note that the on-campus lodging should be competitive with local hotels and Airbnbs.

 ## Remote attendance